cantr1/DataAnalystPortfolio/README.md

     Tableau: Created compelling visualizations to depict the temporal and demographic distribution of casualties, enhancing understanding of the conflict's human toll.

-- Used Car Sales in India Data Analysis

-Objective: Deliver strategic insights to investors targeting the burgeoning Indian used car market.

-Tools & Methods:

-    Python: Utilized pandas for data cleaning.

-    Tableau: Designed interactive dashboards that highlight key trends in vehicle preferences, pricing, and sales patterns across India.

 - Heart Disease Analysis in the American Population